ePages-de/epages-devportal/beyond-essence/inventory/modal-dialogs.md

 ### Input dialogs

-For this type the copywriting of the element that triggers the modal dialog is taken over.
+The copywriting of the element that triggers the modal dialog is taken over for the modal dialog title.
 Meaning if the user selected the button _Process returns_, the related modal dialog title will also be _Process returns_.
 This way the connection between the two elements is clear and traceable.